Skip to content

 Option 2: Environment Variables

-For production use or scripting, set environment variables:
+For CI/CD pipelines or scripting, set environment variables:

 export SCM_CLIENT_ID="your_client_id"